Gman-Superfly/Hallucinations_in_Noisy_Channels/documentation/EVIDENCE_AND_SUPPORTING_LITERATURE.md

 | **Zipf** | Empirical: power-law distribution over tokens | Berman (2025): arises from combinatorics |
 | **Form prior** | The distribution LLMs thermalize to when content fails | = Zipf distribution |

 When content constraints are absent, the model samples from the maximum-entropy distribution consistent with linguistic form.
-This distribution IS the Zipf distribution — the statistical signature of symbolic combinatorics.
+This distribution IS the Zipf distribution: the statistical signature of symbolic combinatorics.

 **Implication:** The form prior is not learned from semantics.
-It is the **null model** — what you get from structure alone.
+It is the **null model**, i.e., what you get from structure alone.
 Content (knowledge) is what distinguishes truthful generation from this baseline.

-### 1.4 Why This Matters
+### 1.4 Why this matters

 This connection resolves a key question: **What exactly is the "form prior" that models thermalize to?**